-There’s always a reason to celebrate and make cake right?
-It’s about time I share a yellow cake recipe because it’s a classic we should all know how to make from scratch.
-This cake is soft and moist with the perfect combination of density and fluff to it, it’s somewhere just between the two.
+Yellow Cake is one of those classic recipes we should all know how to make from scratch.
+This cake is soft and moist with the perfect combination of density and fluff to it.
 And when you top with with a rich, melt-in-your-mouth chocolate buttercream frosting you know it’s got to be good!

 Have you noticed I can’t stop swirling batters and frostings?
 It’s my stress reliever :).
 They are just so pillowy, smooth and fluffy, so how do I resist?

 - All-purpose flour and cake flour

 - Vegetable oil